Articles can be created and edited by TeamDynamix technicians with access to the knowledge base (KB).

 - Click Send it to the Server to upload the image.

 - Under the Image Info tab, complete the Alternative Text field with a description of the image that includes any depicted text, instructions, or other information.
-All images must have alt tags!

 - To make the image a link, under the Link tab, type the link URL in the URL field.
 Be sure to describe the link in the alternative text.

 - To have the link open in a new window/tab, select New Window from the Target dropdown under the Link tab.
+Links that open external sites should open in a new window/tab.

 Tables

-An issue with tables in TeamDynamix might cause the table cell contents to break words when wrapping text.
+Troubleshooting: An issue with tables in TeamDynamix might cause the table cell contents to break words when wrapping text.
 Setting a percentage for cell width in the first table cell will usually fix this problem.

 Videos